RonPieket/BinaryRelations/README.md

 This kind of connection is a one-to-many binary relation.
 With binary relations, the relationship between parents and children is stored outside of the object data structure, in its own container.
-All parent-to-child relationships are stored in one container at lives alongside the game objects.
+All parent-to-child relationships are stored in one container that lives alongside the game objects.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 class World